cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          stop execution when the 'stop' instruction is encountered --stop-on-end-instruction {true,false}
-                         stop execution when the 'end' instruction is encountered --stop-on-program-end {true,false}
+                         stop execution when the 'end' instruction is encountered --stop-on-long-wait {true,false}
+                         stop execution when the 'wait' instruction longer than an hour encountered --stop-on-program-end {true,false}
-                         stop execution when the end of instruction list is reached --err-invalid-counter {true,false}
+                         stop execution when the end of instruction list is reached --err-parse-error {true,false}
-                         stop execution when an invalid value is written to '@counter' --err-invalid-identifier {true,false}
+                         stop execution when an error or invalid instruction is encountered during parsing --err-invalid-counter {true,false}
-                         stop execution when a malformed identifier or value is encountered --err-unsupported-opcode {true,false}
+                         stop execution when an invalid value is written to '@counter' --err-unsupported-opcode {true,false}
-                         stop execution when unsupported instruction is encountered --err-uninitialized-var {true,false}
+                         stop execution when an instruction unsupported by the emulator is encountered --err-nonexistent-var {true,false}
-                         stop execution when an uninitialized variable is used in internal processing --err-assignment-to-fixed-var {true,false}
+                         stop execution when a nonexistent variable is being indirectly accessed --err-assignment-to-fixed-var {true,false}
                          stop execution on attempts to write a value to an unmodifiable built-in variable --err-not-an-object {true,false}
                          stop execution when a numeric value is used instead of an object --err-not-a-number {true,false}
-                         stop execution when an object is used instead of a numeric value --err-unknown-color {true,false}
+                         stop execution when an object is used instead of a numeric value (nulls are always permitted) --err-unknown-color {true,false}
-                         stop execution when an unknown color is used in a named color literal --err-invalid-content {true,false}
+                         stop execution when an unknown color is used in a named color literal --err-invalid-lookup {true,false}
                          stop execution when an invalid index is used in the 'lookup' instruction --err-invalid-link {true,false}
                          stop execution when an invalid index is used in the 'getlink' instruction --err-memory-access {true,false}
-                         stop execution when accessing invalid memory-cell or memory-bank index --err-unsupported-block-operation {true,false}
+                         stop execution when accessing invalid memory-cell or memory-bank index --err-memory-object {true,false}
+                         stop execution when attempting to store an object in external memory --err-unsupported-block-operation {true,false}
-                         stop execution when attempting to perform an unsupported operation on a block --err-text-buffer-overflow {true,false}
+                         stop execution when performing an unsupported operation on a block --err-text-buffer-overflow {true,false}
                          stop execution when the text buffer size (400 characters) is exceeded --err-invalid-format {true,false}